 - The journey from crawling to flying

-Dekker like me, and perhaps like you talks about the struggles that too often are swept under the carpet from the church pulpit and instead points a condemning finger at a world filled with bad dogs.
+Dekker like me, and perhaps like you talks about the struggles that too often are swept under the carpet from the church pulpit, but instead, points a condemning finger at a world filled with bad dogs.
 To the outsider looking in, they sees a church ready to judge.
 But who are the judges they say; hypocrites who set up rules they themselves secretly struggle with.
 Some revert to what are considered the darkest of sins and scream at the sinners to repent of their perverted and murderous ways.

 That all resonated with me from my PAST thinking.
-And my view was God is a good God, but He also can be a mad God when we run away and disobey (like my dogs did).
+My view was God is a good God, but He also could be a mad God when we run away and disobey (like my dogs did).
 Whether it was at Adam and Eve breaking the one and only rule He gave them, or punishing the infidels and immoral ones of Sodom and Gomorrah.
-My upbringing was an in and out relationship with God, do the right thing and you make him happy and all is well.
-Do the wrong thing and earn his wrath and your life remains hell until you crawl back on your knees to show grievance for going the wrong way.
+My upbringing was an in and out relationship with God.
+Do the right thing and you make him happy and all is well.
+Do the wrong thing and earn his wrath.
+Your life would be hell until you crawled back on your knees to show grievance for going the wrong way.

-Who wants a life like that, just like a dog stuck in a bad dog, good dog up and down relationship?
-So the really good born-again Christian goes to church often, prays, tithes, serves, reads his Bible daily and all puts him in favor with God.
-Sure, you’ll stumble once in a while, but just repent or confess your bad deeds, and make sure you cower and really show your remorse, and God’s grace kicks in and all will be well again.
-Now get back to that tithing and serving and do not do ‘it’ again.
+Who wants a life like that, just like a dog stuck in a bad dog, good dog, up and down relationship?
+So the really good born-again Christian goes to church often, prays, tithes, serves, reads her Bible daily and all puts her in favor with God.
+Sure, you’ll stumble once in a while.
+The formula to forgiveness, repent or confess your bad deeds, and make sure you cower and really show your remorse, and then God’s grace kicks in and all will be well again.
+Now get back to that tithing and serving and do not do ‘it’ ever again.

 The reflection of how we think God sees us, controls our whole identity.

-Like my dogs, when they think I am happy, they are happy, and they help make me happy when I return from a long trip and they sprint out to greet me as happy as can be.
+Like my dogs, when they think I am happy, they are happy.
+They help make me happy when I return from a long trip and they sprint out to greet me as happy as can be.
 But man, when I am mad, they cower and run and hide.
-The perspective would hold true than, that if I mess up, than because I feel rotten, God must be mad at me as well, and vice versa.
+(Even if it is while yelling at the TV watching a football game) The perspective would hold true than, that if I mess up, than because I feel rotten, God must be mad at me as well, and vice versa.
 No?
-No, really, No!
+No. Really, No!!!